cepthomas/Shellinator/README.md

 # Shellinator
 Playing with shell extensions to provide some custom context menus.

-Consists of two parts:
+TODO1 can this be a generic tool?

-- A simple command line client that is called from registry commands.
+Consists of a simple command line client that is called from registry commands.
 It executes the requested operation.
-- A UI companion that can configure registry commands, and some other stuff.
+It is also used to configure registry commands, and some other stuff.

-A few limitations that could be reconsidered:
+If the command fails, code/stdout/stderr is logged and user gets a message box.

+Caveats:
 - Operations on files are enabled generically, eventually specific extensions could be supported.
-- If the commands produce output (stdout/stderr) it is placed in the clipboard for the user.

 Built with VS2022 and .NET8.